NeuroTechX/ntx_slack_archive/introductions.md

  >Hi, I work with Hypnosis and Sports Performance and currently starting research that will include techniques we use in the two.

+7/28/2017 2:00 PM

+ **rashi** :

+ >tahiltonjr I'm interested in your project!
+I think hypnosis has untapped potential, I also see lots of untested claims about hypnosis too.